n8/devise_marketable/README.md

-Devise Marketable
+Marketable for Devise
 ===================

 > If this person turns out to be our best customer, we want to know where they came from.

 > **Mike McDerment**, CEO of FreshBooks

-Devise Marketable lets you easily store where your user came from and where they were going in your Rails app.
+Marketable lets Devise users easily store where your user came from and where they were going in your Rails app.

 ## Background